The 10 Best Graduate Programs in Journalism

 Most programs are customizable.
 You can choose one that uses a scholastic approach in reporting.
 Or opt for hands-on training in student media or professional internships.
 You may also get published in portfolios which are reviewed by faculty.

-Most of these programs allow students to specialize in a subject area or media format.
-Students can choose between magazine, news, broadcast or digital journalism, for example.
+Most of these programs allow students to specialize in a subject area, such as Investigative Journalism.
+Students can choose to study different media formats, such as magazine, news, broadcast or digital journalism, for example.

 Many programs are only a year in length and require full-time attendance.
 Most value hands-on experience so that students may produce high-quality journalism on deadlines.
 Expect to be reporting often.

 If you want to produce news stories at a national scale, a graduate journalism degree could be right for you.
 Whether reporting on politics or fashion, graduate training will elevate your credentials.
 A graduate degree arms you with fantastic resources and can perhaps launch professional careers in journalism.